Duova-Dev/Trading-System/progress.md

 ## What is being done
 - Verify REST calls to order interface
+- Get test capital into binance
+    - On 7 day hold on coinbase

 ## What must be done
 - Implement separation of API keys and code